Bike Skills Parks

 This Bike Skills Park Was Dedicated on April 22, 2024

 There was no place on campus for DDB’s after-school mountain bike club to ride on trails.
 The Cottonwood-Oak Creek School District has committed a large parcel on campus to create this bike skills park.
 Wheel Fun, local partners and surrounding community raised funds for this incredible park.
-The park includes mutiple downhill flow trails, table top jumps and berms and a skill zone on the lower level.
+The park includes multiple downhill flow trails, table top jumps and berms and a skill zone on the lower level.
 All Wheel Fun bikes are stored in a Tuff Shed right next to the park for easy practice access.

 This type of project would not be possible without generous donations from people like you!
-As a reminder: